Complete Guide to Family Meal Delivery Zones in...

 East Vancouver Patchwork: Commercial Drive to Renfrew

 East of Main Street, coverage becomes more of a patchwork.
-Commercial Drive is well-served due to its high density of restaurants.
-A spot like The Storm Cafe delivers its ready-to-heat family meals here.
-However, as you move further east into neighborhoods like Renfrew-Collingwood or Hastings-Sunrise, options thin out.
-A service like My Muscle Chef might list these areas but only deliver on specific days, like Tuesdays and Thursdays.
-It’s important to enter your full postal code (e.g. V5M 1A2) during checkout, as some services split coverage by the third character.
+Commercial Drive is well-served thanks to its high density of restaurants and prepared-meal kitchens.
+As you move further east into Renfrew-Collingwood or Hastings-Sunrise, options thin out — some services list these areas but only run them on one or two fixed days a week.
+Enter your full postal code at checkout (e.g. V5M 1A2): a few services split coverage by the third character, so a neighbour one block over can have different options than you do.

 West Side Considerations: Point Grey and Dunbar

-Summary: Central Vancouver neighborhoods within 6km of downtown have the widest selection of family meal delivery with the fewest restrictions.
-East Vancouver coverage is patchier, dependent on specific postal codes, while West Side areas often require higher minimum orders.
-Always use a full postal code checker, as services like Fresh Prep and Prep’d Health define zones with precision.
-Expect this core coverage to remain stable through 2026.
+Summary: Central Vancouver neighbourhoods within 6km of downtown have the widest selection with the fewest restrictions.
+East Vancouver coverage is patchier and postal-code-dependent, while West Side areas often carry higher minimums.
+Always run a full postal-code check, since many services define their zones with precision.
+Expect this core coverage to stay stable through 2026.

 Richmond vs Burnaby: Delivery Logistics Compared